tedneward/Azgaarnoth/Creatures/Firenewts.md

 ---

 ## Firenewt Warrior
-***A firenewt warrior can spew fire.***.
-Many of these warriors have a close relationship with giant striders (in this book).
+***A firenewt warrior can spew fire.*** Many of these warriors have a close relationship with giant striders (in this book).
 They provide shelter, food, and breeding grounds in their lairs for giant striders, which then voluntarily serve them as mounts.

 >### Firenewt Warrior
 >*Medium Elemental, Typically Neutral*